Tonsures, Tin, Bronze and Bells

 In July 2009, after this study was first published, an important horde of bronze objects was found hidden among rocks on St Michael's Mount by gardener and amateur archaeologist Darren Little.
 The Late Bronze Age horde, now on show at St Michael's Mount, includes socketed axe heads, sword and knife fragments, a gouge, bronze ingots and a buckle (the buckle being extremely rare if not unique).
 While there is no doubt whatever as to the significance of Cornwall throughout the Bronze Age, a find such as this may add to our understanding of the significance of St Michael's Mount itself in the processing of, and/or trade in, tin and its products such as bronze.

-Just as Cornwall was renowned for its tin mines (from antiquity until the C19th), south west Devon was similarly known for its tin and lead mines.
-If lead is added to tin (in a ratio of approximately 1:6 respectively) it produces pewter which in mediaeval Europe was the single most common alloy in everyday use e.g. for spoons, cups, tankards, jugs, plates and bowls.
-While lead was used in the 'leading' required for stained glass windows, vast quantities of lead were also used to waterproof the roofs of mediaeval buildings.
-And although pewter could not be used for cooking on a fire, it was cheaper than either copper or bronze and was the most common metal in everyday domestic use until the arrival of porcelain.
+Just as Cornwall was renowned for its tin mines (from early in the European bronze age and 'antiquity' until the C19th), south west Devon was similarly known for its tin and lead mines.
+The best bronze for tools and other practical items contained not only copper and tin, but a significant lead content too.
+But if lead is simply added to tin (in a ratio of approximately 1:6 respectively) it produces pewter which in mediaeval Europe was the single most common alloy in everyday use e.g. for spoons, cups, tankards, jugs, plates and bowls.
+While lead was used in the 'leading' required for stained glass windows, vastly greater quantities were used to waterproof the roofs of mediaeval buildings.
+And although pewter could not be used for cooking on a fire, it was cheaper than either copper or bronze and was almost certainly the most common metal in everyday domestic use, along with iron, until the arrival of porcelain.

 The archaeologist Daniel Levalet [pursuing work by Loïc Langouët Le Centre Régional d'Archéologie d'Alet] has studied and promoted an important trade route (26) (27) linking the two coasts of the English Channel and via the Channel Islands during pre-Norman times.